 WorkForce West Virginia continues its partnership with education, labor and industry leaders to increase the pool of prepared workers for the Oil & Gas production employment opportunities.
 We continue to participate with committees such as "Energy Speaks Education Committee" and the "Just Beneath the Surface Alliance".
-Fifty-six percent (56%) of the Individual Training Accounts issued in PY14 were in the Marcellus Shale Industry.
+Local and regional action groups have been developed to implement strategies to create the following: